 - Cloud based apps – are all the applications that are accessible through the cloud regardless of the location of the computer that runs them.

 - Cloud aware apps – these are applications that are deployed on a traditional server but have the necessary compatibility with cloud technology to be run on the cloud too.

-- Cloud enabled apps – this term is used to describe applications that were initially created for a traditional server, but were later lifted and shifted to the cloud.
+- Cloud enabled apps – this term is used to describe applications that were initially created for a traditional server, but was later lifted and shifted to the cloud.

 - Cloud hosted apps – are applications that were originally run on-premise but were moved to the cloud with the help of a cloud provider.

 - Cloud agnostic apps – refer to applications that are easy to move from one cloud platform to another.